Science Library

 Horses' efficient digestion creates less methane emissions than other herbivores

-Breakthrough study on the horses of Sable Island (Nova Scotia) conducted by the University of Calgary Faculty of Veterinary Medicine
+Study on the horses of Sable Island, Nova Scotia, conducted by the University of Calgary Faculty of Veterinary Medicine

 March 2024